dgvirtual/bonfire2-pages-module/README.md

 4. Also review the `array $matrix` in the same file and add the `pages.*` permissions to `superadmin` and `admin` groups and the other groups that should have permissions to access the Pages module in the admin panel.

+Note that any changes you make in an existing installation, where you have done changes to permissions on live website via admin interface, will require you to delete the corresponding entries from admin interface and configure them anew, since the permissions from config in Bonfire are only picked one time, and then they are managed from database exclusively.

 5. Configure recycler.
 Edit `app/Config/Recycler.php` property `$resources` by adding `pages` to it, so it looks something like:

     ```php